kaltura/DeveloperPortalDocs/documentation/VPaaS-API-Getting-Started/Kaltura_API_Authentication_and_Security.md

 * Expiry time – Can be set to a short period (1 second) up to 10 years.

-**Note:** The player must perform all Kaltura API calls before the user hits play, so setting this too short for player sessions may break the playback experience.
+>Note: The player must perform all Kaltura API calls before the user hits play, so setting this too short for player sessions may break the playback experience.
 About 30 minutes is reasonable for just playback, or you could extend the player to re-negotiate for a session if it expires.

 * Number of API calls - E.g., no more than 5 API calls allowed on the KS.

-**NOTE:** The number of needed API calls may not be an expected number, especially if you use 3rd party plugins in the player.
+>Note: The number of needed API calls may not be an expected number, especially if you use 3rd party plugins in the player.
 When using this limitation, make sure all API calling components in your application are known and counted into the number of API calls specified.

 * Specific entry playback - When limited by an Access Control Profile, approved entries must be specifically stated by passing the privilege sview:entryId.
 * Specific IP address - Limit access to the API from a specific IP or range of IPs by passing privilege **iprestrict:IPADDRESS**.